-- Extreme heat: When performing furnace maintenance, engaging in welding or handling any molten substance you should use a face shield.
+- Extreme heat: When performing furnace maintenance, engaging in welding, or handling any molten substance, you should use a face shield.
 Some face shields, typically employed in foundries, have special coatings to provide extra protection from extreme temperatures.

 - Arc Hazards: Electricians working with high voltage connections need protection from potential arc explosions, which can lead to severe burns and death!
 Only specially designed face shields should be used.
-The Elvex ARC-Shield is an example of a face shield specifically designed to protect against arc flash.
+The Elvex ARC-Shield is an example of a face shield designed to protect against arc flash.

 5 Face Shield Options To Consider

-- Goggle styles such as the Jackson MonoShield with Goggles or Bolle Atom Shield provide another option for face protection when working in clean rooms, metal processing, foundries, mining, construction and more.
+- Goggle styles such as the Pyramex Capstone Kit or Bolle Atom Shield provide another option for face protection when working in clean rooms, metal processing, foundries, mining, construction, and more.
 These face shields combine a removable goggle with a face shield.
-This feature provides the ability to replace the goggle if it becomes scratched or damaged.
-Plus, you may find these face shields easier to use in lab environments, because the face shield fits closer to your face.
+This feature can replace the goggle if it becomes scratched or damaged.
+Plus, you may find these face shields easier to use in lab environments because the face shield fits closer to your face.

 - Face shields are available in removable or lift-front designs.
-Removable face shields allow for easy replacement while lift-front styles can be lowered and raised quickly as the task requires.
+Removable face shields allow for easy replacement, while lift-front styles can be lowered and raised quickly as the task requires.

-- Face shield material comes in polycarbonate, Lexan or wire mesh models.
+- Face shield material comes in polycarbonate, Lexan, or wire mesh models.
 Polycarbonate and Lexan protect against impacts and are available in clear or tinted versions.
-Wire mesh face shields are popular with loggers and provide protection from impacts, plus they don’t fog up.
+Wire mesh face shields are popular with loggers and provide protection from impacts; plus they don’t fog up.
 However, wire mesh face shields should not be used for work involving chemical, liquid splash, or fine dust hazards.

 Think Safety Glasses AND Face Shield